fishjam-dev/membrane_rtc_engine/internal_docs/voice_activity_detection.md

 ## Implementation details

-The algorithm described above has it's implementation in the `IsSpekingEstimator` module of the `membrane_RTP_plugin`.
+The algorithm described above has it's implementation in the `IsSpekingEstimator` module of the `membrane_rtp_plugin`.
 It is then applied in the `VAD` membrane element located in the same plugin.

 The membrane element: